 “Addison ne’er to these chambers where the mighty rest since their foundation, came a nobler guest, nor e’er was to the bowers of bliss conveyed a fairer spirit, or more welcome shade.
 Oh, gone for ever! take this long adieu, and sleep in peace next thy Lord Montague.
 Egerton Earl of Ellesmere P.C.
 [Privy Councillor]1849.
 Born 1672.
 Died 1719”.

-A photograph of the monument can be purchased from Westminster Abbey Library.
+A photograph of the monument and grave can be purchased from Westminster Abbey Library.

 Oxford Dictionary of National Biography 2004.